projecteru/redis-cerberus/README.md

 Run
 ===

-    ./cerberus example.conf
+    cerberus CONFIG_FILE [ARGS]

-The argument is path of a configuration file, which should contains at least
+The first argument is path of a configuration file, then optional arguments.
+Those specifies

-* bind : (integer) local port to listen
+* bind / `-b` : (integer) local port to listen; could also specified
-* node : (address, optional) one of active node in a cluster; format should be *host:port*; could also set after cerberus launched, via the `SETREMOTES` command, see it below
+* node / `-n` : (address, optional) one of active node in a cluster; format should be *host:port*; could also set after cerberus launched, via the `SETREMOTES` command, see it below
-* thread: (integer) number of threads
+* thread / `-t` : (integer) number of threads
-* read-slave: (optional, default off) set to "1" to turn on read slave mode.
+* read-slave / `r` : (optional, default off) set to "1" to turn on read slave mode.
 A proxy in read-slave mode won't support writing commands like `SET`, `INCR`, `PUBLISH`, and it would select slave nodes for reading commands if possible.
 For more information please read [here (CN)](https://github.com/HunanTV/redis-cerberus/wiki/%E8%AF%BB%E5%86%99%E5%88%86%E7%A6%BB).

+The option set via ARGS would override it in the configuration file.
+For example

+    cerberus example.conf -t 8

+set the program to 8 threads.

 Commands in Particular
 ===